What You’ll Learn 🎥

 SIRIUS connection example

-In image 11, you see a typical SIRIUS measurement instrument, consisting of one SBOX unit (integrated PC) on the bottom and one SIRIUS slice on top (from the rear side).
+Image 11 shows a typical SIRIUS measurement system, consisting of one SBOX (integrated PC) on the bottom and one SIRIUS slice on top (rear view).

-The camera is directly connected to the Gigabit-LAN port.
-The second cable to the camera contains the power (from SBOX Power out) and the trigger, connected to the SYNC port of the SIRIUS slice.
-The camera frames are now in perfect sync with the analog data acquired by Dewesoft.
+The camera is connected directly to the Gigabit LAN port.
+A second cable supplies power (from the SBOX Power Out port) and trigger signals, which are connected to the SYNC port of the SIRIUS slice.
+This configuration ensures that the camera frames are perfectly synchronized with the analog data acquired by Dewesoft.

 Connecting multiple cameras